Currently, there are 9 functions associated with the

 output provides a quick visualization of where the centers are based on

-a scatter plot of the first 2 layers in mraster
+a scatter plot of the first 2 layers in mraster.
+Notice

 that the centers are well distributed in covariate space and chosen